jbcodeforce/ML-studies/docs/coding/langchain.md

     ![](./diagrams/chatbot.drawio.png)

+* **Code Understanding**
+* Extraction
+* Summarization
+* **[Web scraping](https://python.langchain.com/docs/use_cases/web_scraping)** for LLM based web research.
+It uses the same process: document/page loading, transformation with tool like BeautifulSoup, to HTML2Text.

 ## Model I/O

 * Model I/O are building blocks to interface with any language model.
+It facilitates the interface of model input (prompts) with the LLM model to produce the model output.
 * A **prompt** for a language model is a set of instructions or input provided by a user to guide the model's response, helping it understand the context and generate relevant and coherent language-based output.
 See the[Prompt template](https://python.langchain.com/docs/modules/model_io/prompts/prompt_templates/).
 * Two prompt templates: [string prompt](https://api.python.langchain.com/en/latest/prompts/langchain.prompts.base.StringPromptTemplate.html) templates and [chat prompt](https://api.python.langchain.com/en/latest/prompts/langchain.prompts.chat.ChatPromptTemplate.html) templates.
 * We can build custom prompt by extending existing default templates.
 An example is a 'few-shot-examples' in a chat prompt usine [FewShotChatMessagePromptTemplate](https://python.langchain.com/docs/modules/model_io/prompts/prompt_templates/few_shot_examples_chat).